Quick Legal Facts

 Exemptions/Exceptions

-There are no exemptions for law enforcement, military, or government officials pertaining to the restricted items mentioned above.
-Schools may authorize possession of knives for specific purposes.
+There are no exemptions for law enforcement, military, or government officials regarding the restricted items mentioned above.
+Schools may authorize the possession of knives for specific purposes.
 Knives secured in a locked vehicle are exempt.

 _________